 Kegel exercises for men (also called pelvic floor exercises) are an attempt to help strengthen the muscles that support the bladder.
 These muscles also play a role in a man’s sexual function.

-Some doctors recommend starting these exercises before surgery for prostate cancer because they may be easier to learn than after surgery, particularly if incontinence becomes a problem.
+Some doctors recommend starting these exercises before surgery for prostate cancer.
+This is because they may be easier to learn than after surgery, particularly if incontinence becomes a problem.

-There are several different approaches with Kegel exercises for men, but the easiest may be for your loved one to sit on the toilet and try to stop and start the flow of urine several times while he’s urinating.
+There are several different approaches with Kegel exercises for men.
+The easiest way may be for a man to sit on the toilet and try to stop and start the flow of urine several times while he’s urinating.

-Another way to find the right muscles is for the man to contract his buttocks and rectum, as if he were trying to prevent the passage of gas (farting).
+Another way to find the right muscles is for a man to contract his buttocks and rectum, as if he were trying to prevent the passage of gas (farting).

-The “squeeze and hold” exercise
+The “squeeze and lift” exercise

 Note: The National Association for Continence cautions that doing Kegel exercises too often while urinating often leads to infections.
 The Continence Foundation suggests doing this exercise while urinating once a week to check his progress.